pvpocs/content/ai/neural_networks_activation_functions.md

 The Sigmoid function is mainly used in the output layer rather than hidden layers.
 It's used in the output layer of binary classification problems.
 More on that [here](classification.md#sigmoid-function).

 ## ReLU (Rectified Linear Unit) Function

 $$g(z) = \max(0, z)$$

-Currently ReLU function is one the most commonly used activation function in neural networks for hidden layers.
+ReLU function is one the most commonly used activation function in neural networks for hidden layers.
 It's simple and computationally efficient.

 **Faster than Sigmoid**: Computation of gradient is faster in ReLU than Sigmoid function due to the fact that ReLU only get's flat in one side (when $z < 0$) and the gradient is 0 in that side.
 However, Sidmoig tends to get flat in both sides which makes the gradients very small and gradient descent very slow.